commaai/neo/giraffe/honda/bosch/README.md

 - 2017+ Honda Civic Hatchback
 - 2018+ Honda Accord

-May other Hondas with Bosch hardware.
+May fit other Hondas with Bosch hardware as well.

 The switches
 ====